Journal: Interview with Trippen's Collaborator HYDRA

 ** What was your journey before you began HYDRA?**

 In retrospect, all the work and life experience I’ve gained has led me to where I am now.
-Coming from a small town with little diversity, I began experimenting with my body and style.
+I began experimenting with my body and style when I was living in a small town with little diversity.
 It was what helped me feel more authentic whilst being a rhythmic gymnastics athlete at the time.
 Still, I didn’t have the luxury to explore who I was: there was no social media, youtube or even google.
 So, back then being a teenager really meant being trapped in the social context you were in.
 This isolation was what actually brought me to fashion school in Milan when I was 17.

 **What happened during or after you had moved to Milan? **